 Location: 401 N. Garfield Ave., Ste 1, Alhambra, CA 91801

 Cost: $550 for a five week program

-Starting Date: April 8, 2017 (Saturday).
+Starting Date: To be decided.
 (Please email us if you are interested)

 Books and Materials